Updated July 2022

 7. Lime Kiln Trail - 6.7 miles

 Because of the deep timber and mining history of Washington, old railroads were built throughout Seattle and reached far into the Cascade Mountains.
 Up past Everett, just outside the small community of Granite Falls, lies an old Lime Kiln that is accessible through the old railroad path through the mountains.
 Artifacts from saws to cast iron stoves to old bricks have been found all over the trail.
-Walk along the river through groves of ferns and blackberries.
+Enjoy this PNW hike by walking along the river through groves of ferns and blackberries.
 The 20-foot tall, moss-covered lime kiln will appear almost camouflaged in the surroundings.

 8. Cherry Creek Falls - 4.9 miles

 Out near Duvall is a stunning double waterfall known as Cherry Creek Falls.
-This low-elevation hike is popular during the peak of summer.
-Dip your toes in the cool pool after your hike and relax on a hot day.
-This trail runs through private property.
-The owners ask that you are quiet, respectful of parking rules, and keep pets on-leash.
+This low-elevation PNW hike is popular during the peak of summer.
+Dip your toes in the cool pool and relax on a hot day.
+This trail runs through private property, and the owners ask that you remain quiet, respectful of parking rules and keep pets on-leash.
 Love to explore with your furry friends?
 Click here to read more about dog-friendly Washington adventures!

 9. Mailbox Peak - 9.4 miles

-Located just down the road from Little Si Trailhead, Mailbox Peak is another iconic hike close to Seattle.
-The old trail was a strenuous hike with 4,000 feet of elevation gain in under three miles.
-Now, thanks to the Washington Trail Association, there is a longer, less intense path to reach the famous mailbox at the summit.
+Located just down the road from Little Si Trailhead, Mailbox Peak is another iconic PNW hike in close proximity to Seattle.
+The old trail was a strenuous trek with 4,000 feet of elevation gain in under three miles.
+Now, thanks to the Washington Trail Association, there is a longer, less intense path to reach the famous mailbox at the summit for your weekend hike.
 While the new trail is less difficult than the original, it is still quite steep.
 Dream of the panoramic views of Mount Rainier and the Middle Fork Valley at the top while you make your way along the path.
-Consider hiking Mailbox Peak on a weekday.
-This trail is notoriously crowded.
+Consider hiking Mailbox Peak on a weekday as this trail is notoriously crowded.

 10. Melmont Ghost Town - 7.9 miles

-Before you toss on your hiking boots and speed off towards the trails, remember your Discover Pass .
-These day or annual passes grant users access to hikes all over the state of Washington.
-Your funds go towards trail building, protecting wild areas, and servicing these beloved trails.
+Before you toss on your hiking boots and speed off toward the trails, remember your Discover Pass.
+Day or annual passes grant users access to hikes all over the state of Washington.
+Your funds go toward trail building, protecting wild areas and servicing these beloved trails.
 A day pass costs $10 per car or you can pick up an annual pass for $30.
 Grab yours online or at one of the 600 dealers across the state, from forest service stations to local businesses.